aroemers/rmap/README.md

 #### `(rmap X {...})`

 The main macro in this library is called `rmap`.
-It takes two arguments: a symbol which can be used to access the recursive map from within the value expressions, and the map itself.
+It takes two (or three) arguments: a symbol which can be used to access the recursive map from within the value expressions, and the map itself.
 It closes over locals and arbritary keys can be used.
 An immutable object of type `RMap` is returned, which implements all of the necessary interfaces to act like a standard map, such as `IPersistentMap`, `IPersistentCollection`, and `IFn`.
 This means it can be used with all of the core functions, as a function itself (taking one or two arguments), and with keyword lookups.

 Whenever an entry is realized, it is done so in the context of the given recursive map instance.
 A recursive map has two realization modes.